tbembersimeao/redcap-external-modules/docs/official-documentation.md

 Note: If you are building links to plugin pages in your module, you should use the  `getUrl()` method (documented in the methods list below), which will build the URL all the required parameters for you.

-**Add a link on the project menu to your plugin:** Adding a plugin page to your module is fairly easy.
+**Add a link on the project menu to your plugin:** Adding a page to your module is fairly easy.
 First, it requires adding an item to the `links` option in the config.json file.
 In order for the plugin link to show up in a project where the module is enabled, put the link settings (name, icon, and url) under the `project` sub-option, as seen below, in which *url* notes that index.php in the module directory will be the endpoint of the URL, *"VoteCap"* will be the link text displayed, and *brick.png* in the REDCap version's image directory will be used as the icon (this is optional).
 You may add as many links as you wish.
+By default, project links will only display for superusers and users with design rights, but this can be customized in each module (see the *redcap_module_link_check_display()* documentation above).

 ``` json
 {